Sesame Noodles with Chicken

 - Then add the sliced green onions and chopped cilantro (if using) and toss just enough to combine.

-- Serve immediately and wait for compliments.
+- Sprinkle with sesame seeds if using; serve immediately and wait for compliments.

-More Tasty Ideas for Whole Wheat Spaghetti:
+More Tasty Ideas for Fiber Gourmet Light Pasta:

-Spaghetti with Garlic, Chard, and Pecorino-Romano Cheese
+- Spaghetti with Garlic, Chard, and Pecorino-Romano Cheese

 Sesame Noodles with Chicken

 When you use leftover rotisserie chicken these slightly-spicy and oh-so-tasty Sesame Noodles With Chicken can be ready in minutes!
+And we made this with Fiber Gourmet Light Spaghetti that's high in fiber to make it into a dish with about 15 net carbs per serving.

 Ingredients